Magnus Attefall

 Practical strategies to strike this balance include:

-• Using context-based personalization, which adapts marketing content to the current situation rather than tracking personal details across many channels.
+• Using context-based personalisation, which adapts marketing content to the current situation rather than tracking personal details across many channels.

-• Exploring edge processing or “on-device” personalization, where customer data never leaves their device—reducing risks and boosting privacy.
+• Exploring edge processing or “on-device” personalisation, where customer data never leaves their device—reducing risks and boosting privacy.

 • Offering clear benefits to customers in exchange for their data, building a relationship based on trust.

-Success in the future will favor marketing teams that treat ethical AI as an advantage—not just a requirement.
+Success in the future will favour marketing teams that treat ethical AI as an advantage—not just a requirement.
 Consumer expectations for privacy continue to climb.
-By prioritizing transparency, giving customers real control, and ensuring fairness in AI-driven marketing, brands can build stronger, more trusted customer relationships.
+By prioritising transparency, giving customers real control, and ensuring fairness in AI-driven marketing, brands can build stronger, more trusted customer relationships.

 Investing in privacy-friendly technology and clear communication not only ensures compliance but also differentiates your brand in a crowded market.

-🔗 Learn more: Balancing AI Personalization and Privacy in 2025
+Learn more: Balancing AI Personalisation and Privacy in 2026